‘Days Of Our Lives’ June 5: Ciara Finds Tripp & Claire Naked, Dire Plot Twist, Legal Woes For Sonny [Recap]

 — Greg Rikaart Fans (@GregRikaartFans) May 9, 2018

 Days fans witnessed Brady and Eve revisiting their wedding plans.
 He has one more thing that he needs to take care of.
-As soon as Brady walks into the main room of the mansion, Victor offers him the position as CEO for Titan, however, Brady declines by saying “I am done with Titan and I am done with you.”
+As soon as Brady walks into the main room of the mansion, Victor offers him the position as CEO for Titan; however, Brady declines by saying “I am done with Titan and I am done with you.”

-Viewers of the NBC soap opera, Days of Our Lives, watched in awe as Brady informed Maggie, who was sitting next to Victor, about how Theresa left Chloe in Mexico with Mateo.
+Viewers of the NBC soap opera, watched in awe as Brady informed Maggie, who was sitting next to Victor, about how Theresa left Chloe in Mexico with Mateo.
 Maggie is upset by the revelation and disappointed in her husband, who has kept another secret from her.

 Victor claims that if Brady chooses Eve over Theresa, he will be making “the worst decision of his life.”
 Maggie defends the love Brady has for Eve.